syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 ### getVolume()
 {:#methods:getvolume}

-It returns the volume of the player.
+Returns the volume of the player.

 #### Example